-Greenville City Hall-Site of Public School
+Greenville City Hall-Site of Public School / Confederate Park

-Erected 2000 by Alabama Historical Association
+Erected 2000 by Alabama Historical Association.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 World War II Memorial (within shouting distance of this marker); Our Confederate Dead Monument (within shouting distance of this marker); The Camellia City / Greenville (within shouting distance of this marker); In Memory of Captain William Butler (about 400 feet away, measured in a direct line); Pioneer Cemetery (about 500 feet away); Site of Confederate Hospital (about 600 feet away); West Commerce Street Historic District/Historic Greenville DepotButler County (approx. 0.3 miles away).
 Touch for a list and map of all markers in Greenville.